-You may recall a column from a few weeks ago on baking bread—specifically, artisan bread in five minutes a day!
+You may recall a post from a few weeks ago on baking bread—specifically, artisan bread in five minutes a day!
 It’s true.
 I do.
 And given the number of messages, comments and questions I received in response to that column, I’m excited to know that so many of my readers want to do that, too!

 Rather than address each of your questions individually, I’ve taken the liberty to compile and edit them down to this manageable few: